 Madness and Subjectivity A Cross-Cultural Examination of Psychosis in the West and India

-This important book questions the psychological construct of Internet Addiction by contextualizing it within the digital technological era.
-It proposes a critical psychology that investigates user subjectivity as a function of capitalism and imperialism, arguing against punitive models of digital ...
+This essential book questions the psychological construct of Internet Addiction by contextualizing it within the digital technological era.
+It proposes a critical psychology that investigates user subjectivity as a function of capitalism and imperialism, arguing against punitive models of ...